jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 ## Semi-trusted and untrusted users

 JupyterHub is designed to be a _simple multi-user server for modestly sized groups_ of **semi-trusted** users.
-Its design reflects serving semi-trusted users, however, JupyterHub is not necessarily unsuitable for serving **untrusted** users.
+While the design reflects serving semi-trusted users, JupyterHub can also be suitable for serving **untrusted** users.

 That way, using JupyterHub with **untrusted** users means more work by the administrator, since much care is required to secure a Hub, with extra caution on